SEARCH & WILDFLOWER HOME PAGE SEARCH

 *Dictionary of Plant Names.
 William Stearn.

 *Field Guide to Forest and Mountain Plants of Northern Arizona.
-Springer et al. An excellent book by dedicated field botanists.
+Springer et al. An excellent book by dedicated teachers and field botanists.
 Many features found in no other books.

 A Field Guide to the Plants of Arizona.
 Epple and Epple.
 Very good photos and information.